Skip to content

 (a) STATIC FRICTION:

-The friction which comes into play before the body tends to move on the surface is known as Static Friction.
-The magnitude of static friction is equal to the applied force.
+It comes into play before the body tends to move on the surface.
+Its magnitude is equal to the applied force.
 It varies from zero to maximum till the movement ensures.

 (b) DYNAMIC FRICTION:

-The friction which comes into play when a body is in motion over the another body is known as dynamic friction.
+It comes into play when a body is in motion over the another body or motion of the body over the other.
 It is also known as Kinetic friction.
-It acts during the motion of the body over the other.
-The magnitude of the dynamic friction is constant.
+Its magnitude is constant.

 (i) Sliding Friction (ii) Rolling Friction